vidbina/vidbina.github.io/_posts/2014-04-11-animating-laundr.markdown

 description: "Laundr picks up, cleans and delivers your suits when you want it, where you want it.
 This article chronicles the events as I experienced them.
 Conception, first app shipment and first actual delivery."
 ---

-I believe it has been a few month and a half since this idea has been floating around in the [Port][port]&hellip; a month and a half ago
+I believe it has been a month and a half since this idea has been floating around in the [Port][port]&hellip; a month and a half ago
-{{":ghost:" | emojify }} (I just undusted this post from my drafts collection so we have time travelled into the future since then
+{{":ghost:" | emojify }} (I just undusted this post from my drafts collection so we have time travelled further into the future since then
 {{ ":stuck_out_tongue_closed_eyes:" | emojify }}).
 Orgeon came up with the
 bit, got the [Saddl][saddl] fellers all too much excited about the concept and that is how the ball started rolling.

-The idea: Offer a qualitative suit dry cleaning service to blue collar workers allowing user-specified pickup and delivery times and locations.
+The idea: Offer a qualitative suit dry cleaning service to white collar workers allowing user-specified pickup and delivery times and locations.
 Qualitative as in, people should dare entrust us their expensive suits.
 {{ ":necktie:" | emojify }} {{ ":package:" | emojify }}